-Coach Plummer always referred to Paul as a "Rockstar" at Hendersonville High School, because he's so well-known and liked by the students and faculty.
+Paul is referred to as a "Rockstar" at Hendersonville High School, because he's so well-known and liked by the students and faculty.
 Paul graduated from Buchholz High School in Gainesville, FL.
 In college, he received Dean's List Honors multiple semesters while earning his Bachelor's Degree from the University of Florida and his Master's Degree from the University of Kentucky.
-2020 marks his 22nd year at HHS, but he has spent 24 years working with athletes at all levels including UF, UK, Georgia Tech and the Nashville Kats Arena Football League franchise.
+2023 marks his 25th year at HHS, but he has spent 27 years working with athletes at all levels including UF, UK, Georgia Tech and the Nashville Kats Arena Football League franchise.
 He spends countless hours at many school sporting events including football, basketball, and soccer.

 Paul's certifications include:

 - National Athletic Trainers' Association Board of Certification

 Paul's honors include:

 - 2003 Seata High School Athletic Trainer of the Year

 - 2010 recipient of the National Athletic Trainers' Association District 9 Gatorade Secondary School Athletic Trainer Award

 – Former Coaches

 Boys and Girls Head Coach – Russ Plummer

 Coach Plummer took over the Hendersonville High School Soccer Program in the fall of 1987 after several years with the national soccer powerhouse program at Indiana University.
 He attended Indiana University, where he served as an Administrative Assistant from 1983-1987.
 While at Indiana, the men's team won the NCAA National Championship in 1983, and were NCAA National Finalists in 1984.